DevAgnihotri/MCA_Notes/Sem_3/CN/Unit_3.md

 - 2024 Paper (KCA303) — Section C Q5(b): What is Internet Protocol (IP)?
 State and describe various classes used for IP addressing.

 ### 🟦 **1.
 What is IP Addressing?**

+Internet protocol (IP): A set of simple rules that lets tells the way that computers communicate online.
+It says how to break messages into small pieces, send them, and put them back together — like mail-delivery rules.
+It assigns addresses to each computer so they can send and receive data.
+An IP address looks like a set of numbers separated by periods, like this: 192.168.0.1.
+Every device connected to the internet has its own unique IP address and it allows computers to communicate with each other and access websites around the world.

 **Definition:**
 An **IP (Internet Protocol) address** is a **unique numerical label** assigned to each device (computer, phone, router) connected to a network.